Updated: July 17, 2023

 Andersen also attached the “Summary.Feb7.pdf” document.

 Cohen never wrote about the tip.
-The teleconference would not be made public for about another year.

 Cohen told U.S. Right to Know that he decided against writing about the tip because, in his view, it involved a petty grievance over credit.